destinymalone/head-first-java-cliffsnotes-example/chapter-5-writing-a-program-extra-strength-methods/README.md

 ### Developing a Class

 We start with prepcode.
 Most prepcode include three parts: instance variable declarations, method declarations, and method logic.
-The most important part of prepcode is the method logic, because it defines what has to happen, which will later translate into how, when we actually write the method code.
+The most important part of prepcode is the method logic because it defines what has to happen, which will later translate into how, when we actually write the method code.

 ---

-Declare an int array to hold the location cells, Call it locationCells.
+Declare an int array to hold the location cells, Call it `locationCells`.

 Declare an int to hold the number of hits.
-Call is numOfHits and SET it to 0.
+Call `numOfHits` and `SET` it to 0.

 ---

-Declare a checkYourself() method that takes a String for the user's guess ("1", "3", etc.), checks it, and returns a result representing a "hit", "miss", or "kill".
+Declare a `checkYourself()` method that takes a String for the user's guess ("1", "3", etc.), checks it and returns a result representing a `hit`, `miss`, or `kill`.

-Declare a setLocationCell() setter method that takes an int array (which has the three cell locations as ints (2, 3, 4, etc.).
+Declare a `setLocationCell()` setter method that takes an int array (which has the three cell locations as ints (2, 3, 4, etc.)).

 ---